-Critical Care Training Center is the largest training center providing healthcare education for hospitals, laboratories and clinic settings throughout California (CA), Los Angeles County (LA), North Hollywood, Burbank, Glendale, Studio City, Sherman Oaks, Van Nuys, and beyond.
+Critical Care Training Center is the largest training center providing healthcare education for hospitals, laboratories and clinic settings and is one of the top schools for Phlebotomy in California (CA), Los Angeles County (LA), North Hollywood, Burbank, Glendale, Studio City, Sherman Oaks, Van Nuys, and beyond.

 CCTC is an Official Test Center for Phlebotomy Exam (Approved NHA Test Center), which means you will take your licensure exam at our location.

-All students must possess a high school diploma or GED certificate.
+All Phlebotomy students must have a high school diploma or GED certificate.

 Proof of good health: A report that includes medical history, physical examination and PPD test or CXR signed by a healthcare provider performing the physical examination shall be provided to the institution, indicating that the student does not have any health conditions that would create a hazard to him/her and patients or visitors.
 Due before clinical training begins.